 Look how this website, Eat The Bird, nailed this subtle social media plug on its homepage.
 The website also displays tiny Instagram icons in the header and footer.

-Restaurants’ email marketing campaigns have an average open rate of 19.77%.
+Restaurant email marketing campaigns have an average open rate of 19.77% according to a Mailchimp study.
 That’s about 20 opened emails for every 100 sent.
 Fortunately, integrating email marketing into your website can help assess your performance to improve future campaigns.

 Email integration allows you to use your website’s domain for your email.
 This can help improve deliverability because ISPs (Internet Service Providers) can’t easily flag your messages as spam.